Lack of communications, poor search conditions fuel pessimism over fate of missing Titan submersible: Experts

 “You only rely on acoustic sensors.
 And in terms of being able to see something, you need some spotlights, and you can only see something like maybe within 10m or 20m at best.”

-On the chances of survival for those on board, “unfortunately, maybe due to my background, I'm quite pessimistic”, Assoc Prof Fusil said.
+On the chances of survival for those on board, Assc Prof Fusil said: “Unfortunately, maybe due to my background, I'm quite pessimistic."

 CHALLENGES ABOUND